The GNC Medical Advisory Board Discusses Hot Health Issues

 A. from Dr. Prisk:

-Q. from Jorge: After consulting with my doctor, I am now taking a multivitamin, an omega-3 fish oil and a supplement for joint discomfort.
+Q. from George: After consulting with my doctor, I am now taking a multivitamin, an omega-3 fish oil and a supplement for joint discomfort.
 I hate taking these all at once because sometimes my stomach gets upset.
 Any recommendations?

-Great question Jorge.
+Great question George.
 In general, fat soluble vitamins like A, E, D and K are best taken with fats like omega 3s.
 Consider taking these with a meal during your day.
-Because there are so many joint supplements and each give their own specific directions, it is best to follow those directions on the bottle.
+Because there are so many joint supplements and each gave their own specific directions, it is best to follow those directions on the bottle.
 That said, since most joint discomfort comes with activity; consider taking these in the morning as it could be helpful for your daily activities.
 One more tip: Avoid taking your supplements before lying down.
 Remaining sitting or standing upright for at least 30 minutes after taking your supplements can help with digestion and absorption.

 Stay up to date on the latest posts from the GNC Medical Advisory Board as they cover a wide variety of health